MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 ## Character limitation

-The command will fail if the query generates an entity name with the `$` character.
+The command fails if the query generates an entity name with the `$` character.
 The [entity names](../../query/schema-entities/entity-names.md) must comply with the naming rules, so the `$` character must be removed for the ingest command to succeed.

 For example, in the following query, the `search` operator generates a column `$table`.
 To store the query results, use [project-rename](../../query/project-rename-operator.md) to rename the column.